 Can you share your best local/insider tip about where you live?

 I am biased, but I really like the Alcântara neighbourhood.
 It’s described as an up-and-coming neighbourhood, which means it’s not been cleaned and polished yet.
 It’s still a very working class neighbourhood, but there’s plenty going on.
-There’s the LX Factory, a former factory that’s now contains a co-working space and several boutique shops.
-There’s the docas (docks) areas, which is a great place to sit in the sunshine and have lunch or a cup of coffee.
+There’s the LX Factory, a former factory that now contains a co-working space and several boutique shops.
+There are the docas (docks) areas, which is a great place to sit in the sunshine and have lunch or a cup of coffee.
 There are also a few really great restaurants that most tourists miss out on such as Solar dos Nunes and Aquele Lugar em Alcântara.

 If you could give one piece of advice to people looking to live in Lisbon what would it be?